marxhendrik/skullandbones/README.md

+Old and discontinued ... main reason is that I figured out that the DS download station app has a torrent search built-in.
+Technology is outdated and I think it has memory leaks.

 # Skull And Bones

 This is for Searching Torrents on a certain website.
 I will not provide any third party links to torrent sites in the